sejal-prog/mindher-sanctuary/README.md

 MindHer bridges this gap by combining AI-powered self-help tools with professional healthcare oversight:

 1. **Anonymous Safe Space**: Users can journal and express themselves without fear of judgment.
-All data shared with healthcare providers uses anonymous IDs only.
+Any sensitive data shared with healthcare providers uses anonymous IDs only.

 2. **AI Companion (Mira)**: An empathetic AI chat companion powered by Llama 3.3 70B that provides supportive conversations, CBT-based techniques, and emotional validation.